 Scope and syllabus

 There exists a large and growing body of published, modern Swahili texts that constitute a section of world literature, but which remains unknown to the global English speaking community.
 Unique genres of Swahili texts, such as Tenzi, or epic poems are important sources of historical and cultural knowledge.
 Students will be engaged to become familiar with unique linguistic structures of Swahili, idiomatic uses, literature and cultural history of the language.
-This course may be particularly useful for advanced students of Swahili, including those returning from the Year Abroad Study in east Africa.
+This module may be particularly useful for advanced students of Swahili, including those returning from the Year Abroad Study in east Africa.

 Additional bibliography and texts for translation, more emphasis on translation theory and on developing practical skills of translation.